top of page

 Kailey Lamont - Sailing & Racing Instructor

-This is Kailey's second summer instructing with HHWSP.
+This is Kailey's third summer instructing with HHWSP.
 She started as a Sea Squirt and worked through all levels of the programs.
-She enjoys sailing and racing catamarans.
-Kailey spends her summers in Henderson Harbor, and the rest of the year in Woodbridge, VA where she is active with the track and cross country teams.

 Lauren Meirose - Lifeguard and Sailing Assistant